-Since September 2006 I have used the professional body's electronic diary to keep an ongoing record of my CPD activities (Example 1).
-The diary gives a summary of all the CPD activities I have undertaken since then, and maps these against the HPC categories, providing evidence of the range of CPD activities I have undertaken during the last two years.
+I use my professional body's (the Royal College of Speech and Language Therapists) electronic diary to keep an ongoing record of my CPD activities (Example 1).
+The diary gives a summary of all the CPD activities I have undertaken since then, and maps these against the HCPC categories, providing evidence of the range of CPD activities I have undertaken during the last two years.
 In addition, I have kept a CPD portfolio of evidence, which I have included with this submission.
-HPC requires me to undertake a range of CPD activities - work based, professional, self directed and formal.
+HCPC requires me to undertake a range of CPD activities - work based, professional, self directed and formal.
 In my annual personal development plan, I have ensured that I have undertaken CPD in each of these categories.
 My trust has offered limited funding for me to attend short courses, but my manager has supported me in undertaking a range of work based and professional CPD activities over the last two years.
 I have attended a number of mandatory courses, including a lifting and handling course, and a course on child protection.
 My reflections on these courses are included in my portfolio and diary.
 The evidence from my diary and portfolio shows how I have met Standards 1 and 2.